Battalion 8th Battalion

 |2 Aircraftman||3698||Royal Flying Corps|

 James Herring Parkinson was born on the 9th May 1885 in Collingham, the son of William Henshaw Parkinson and his wife, Ada Wellesley Parkinson.
 James was baptised in Collingham church on the 15th June 1885.
+By 1891, Walter and Ada had moved with their family to live at Rockville, Embsay, and by 1901 a further move to Beckenham in Kent had taken place.
+In 1901 James' brother Arthur was a midshipman in the Navy, while James was a schoolboy.

 James was educated at Dulwich College and then went to Messrs Donald Currie & Co's office for two years before he went to Ceylon and worked in tea planting.
 From there he went to Travancore where he became superintendent of the Koramvatabalam Estate.
 During his time in Ceylon (now Sri Lanka) served from 1st May 1909 to 23rd May 1911 as a private in the Ceylon Plantation Rifle Corps.